 Meghan Markle shares rare video of Princess Lilibet as they make summer treat at home

-Prince Archie and Princess Lilibet can be heard in Meghan Markle’s Instagram Stories as they help their mother create a special summer treat at home.
+Prince Archie and Princess Lilibet can be heard in the Duchess of Sussex’s Instagram Stories as they help their mother create a special summer treat at home.

 Later, Meghan is seen preparing strawberry jam with her daughter.
 She asks, "What do we think, Lili?" to which Lilibet sweetly replies, "I think it’s beautiful."